 71 we saw the terrestrial world.
 The next glory was presented to the men, with a different glory and different qualifications, and the name given up front.
 "Terrestrial" is a word from 1 Corinthians 15:40 that pertains to the earth (terra in Latin).
-This is not to mean the earth as it is today but rather the earth as it was first created.18
+This is not to mean the earth as it is today but rather the earth as it was first created.19

-Again I beheld the terrestrial world, In the order and glory of Jesus, go on; 'Twas not as the church of the first born of God, But shone in its place, as the moon to the sun.
+Again I beheld the terrestrial world,

+In the order and glory of Jesus, go on;

+'Twas not as the church of the first born of God,

+But shone in its place, as the moon to the sun.

 72 died without law.
-This doesn't mean those who did not hear the gospel in this life alone; this comment needs to be taken in the context of the next two verses.
+This doesn't mean those who did not hear the gospel in this life alone; this comment needs to be taken in the context of the next few verses that further clarify their choices that led them to this glory.